dew97-tech/laravel_rest_api/README.md

 ---

-This is intended to provide clear and precise guidelines to evaluators and other users, ensuring that they can set up and use your Laravel project with ease.
+This is intended to provide clear and precise guidelines to evaluators and other users, ensuring that they can set up and use the Laravel project with ease.